motion/orbit/projects/blog/src/pages/hello-world/index.md

 Orbit wants to be a _really good platform for knowledge management_, replacing clunky and stale intranet systems of today.
 To do that, it has to have access to basically all of your information.

-Early in development we realized there's a problem selling this: people don't want to trust a single company with all of their data.
+Early in development we realized there's a problem trying to do that: no one wants to trust a single company with all of their data.

-Talk about misaligned incentives!
+Duh!

 We thought we'd reached a roadblock.
 It was hard to get anyone to install it, even as a trial.
 We we're stuck at distribution.